 Students will be able to evaluate significant and authoritative resources and integrates these sources within the context of the research project.

-- The student defines the research question and determines the scope of information needed to answer the research question
+- The student defines the research question or thesis and determines key concepts.
+The types of information (sources) selected relate to concepts or answer the research question.

 - Interpretation: Provides accurate explanations of information presented in mathematical forms.
 Makes appropriate inferences based on that information.
 For example, accurately explains the trend data shown in a graph and makes reasonable predictions regarding what the data suggest about future events.